ssanj/dabble/README.md

 ```
 sbt assembly
 ```
-Once that completes, you can add dabble to your path:
+Once that completes, you can add dabble to your path and make it executable:

 ```
 cp target/scala_version/dabble ~/bin/
-chmod +x dabble
+chmod +x ~/bin/dabble
 ```

 You can run dabble as: